 • In the Offline Cache Size (MB) field, define the size of the offline cache.

-8. On the User Filtering tab, define the user filtering parameters for the Client.
+8. On the User Filtering tab, define the User Filtering parameter for the Client.

-9. On the Monitoring Time Filtering tab, define the monitoring time filtering parameters for the Client.
+9. On the Monitoring Time Filtering tab, define the Monitoring Time Filtering parameter for the Client.

-10. On the Remote Host IP Filtering tab, define the IP filtering options for the Client.
+10. On the Remote Host IP Filtering tab, define the Remote Host IP Filtering parameter for the Client.

 11. On the Authentication Options tab, do the following:

 • Select the Enable displaying of additional message checkbox if you want to an additional message on user login to be displayed to the user, and then enter the message to be displayed.